Green-Software-Foundation/patterns/docs/catalog/cloud/Design for independent scaling of logical components.md

 # Scale logical components independently

 ## Description
-A microservice architecture may reduce the compute resources required, as it allows each independent component to be scaled according to its own demand.
+A microservice architecture may reduce the amount of compute resources required as it allows each independent component to be scaled according to its own demand.

 ## Solution

-Use cloud native projects help you separate your application functionality into different microservices, to allow independent scaling of its logical components.
+Using cloud native projects can help you separate your application functionality into different microservices.
+This kind of microservice architecture allows for independent scaling of the application's logical components.

 ## SCI Impact
 `SCI = (E * I) + M per R`
 [Software Carbon Intensity Spec](https://grnsft.org/sci)

-Regarding the SCI equation, scaling logical components independently will impact:
+Scaling logical components independently will impact SCI as follows:

 - `E`: By optimizing the scaling of the most consuming application components, we reduce the amount of energy consumed by the application globally.
-- `M`: By scaling each component independently, we can right size its resources to maximize their utilization, thereby reducing the application total embodied carbon emissions.
+- `M`: By scaling each component independently, we can right-size its resources to maximize their utilization, thereby reducing the application's total embodied carbon emissions.

 ## Assumptions

-- The application logical components are deployed on platforms with auto-scaling capabilities, such as Kubernetes.
+- The application's logical components are deployed on platforms with auto-scaling capabilities, such as Kubernetes.

 ## Considerations
 - Microservice frameworks use additional components or resources in order to provide additional capabilities (messaging, secure traffic, tracing, etc.).
-This may result in a increase in carbon emissions.
-In practice, use only the frameworks capabilities that are necessary.
+This may result in an increase in carbon emissions.
+As such, only the necessary framework capabilities should be used.
-- Do not make microservices too small as communication incours overhead which has a carbon impact.
-- Consider alternatives to http/s for communication, like GPRC and others.
+- Communication incurs overheads, which also have a carbon impact.
+As such, microservices should not be made too small.
+Alternatively, communication tools other than http/s should be considered, such as GPRC.